Northern Rivers Resilience Initiative

 Progress

+Under phase one, CSIRO undertook research and community consultation to inform two reports.
 The first report was the Rapid Prioritisation for Flood Resilience.
-These results informed which projects received funding under the Australian Government’s $150 million Northern Rivers Recovery and Resilience Program
+The results informed which projects received funding under the Australian Government’s $150 million Northern Rivers Recovery and Resilience Program.

 Under phase two, CSIRO has mapped the: